iamtheblackunicorn/df0045/README.md

 *DF0045* is localized for German and English.
 To add a language, simply create a filed called `app_languagecode.arb` in `lib/l10n` where `languagecode` represents the languagecode for the language you want to add.
 If it were Spanish for example, you would create a file called `app_es.arb`.
 Copy and paste the contents from one of the other `*.arb` files and edit the strings accordingly.
-Finally, add this line in the list `supportedLocales` in the file `lib/main.dart`.
+Finally, add this line to the list `supportedLocales` in the file `lib/main.dart`.

 ```dart
 const Locale('languagecode', ''),